Welcome to the

 Study history in a place where history lives – Nacogdoches, the oldest town in Texas.
-At SFA, roughly half of our graduates go on to teach, while the other half enter the corporate world to succeed in law, consulting, international business and other rewarding professions.
+At SFA, roughly half of our undergraduates go on to teach, while the other half enter the corporate world to succeed in law, consulting, international business, and other rewarding professions.
+Our graduate program also further enriches teachers and prepares graduates for work in academia, museums, archives, historic preservation, and other historical professions.
 Whichever path you choose, you’ll benefit from smaller classes and faculty members focused on your success.

 Graduate Student Preserves History

 In summer 2020, public history graduate student Alysha Richardson interned with Preservation Texas in cemetery preservation.
 Richardson conducted gravestone cleanings and repainted historic cast-iron fences within the cemetery.

 "Cemeteries hold a history all their own," Richardson said.
 "They can tell you about cultural trends, religion and historical events, and I think that is worth preserving."

 Dr. Taaffe’s primary research interest is American military leadership and command, and he is the author of six books.
 His most recent, MacArthur’s Korean War Generals, was the 2016 winner of The U.S. Military History Group’s Captain Richard Lukaszewicz Memorial Book Award.
 In addition to teaching U.S. history survey classes, Dr. Taaffe teaches graduate and undergraduate courses in American military and diplomatic history.